 Staying Safe Online

-Our children lives have changed dramatically because of the coronavirus.
-With our school closed to the majority of pupils, our children are using the internet more and more each day.
+Our children's lives changed dramatically over the last few years; with our children using the internet more and more each day.
 It is a great way to find out new facts, be creative and to communicate with our friends and family.
-However, the internet is always changing, and being able to keep up-to-date, with your child’s use of technology, can be a challenge.
+However, the internet is always changing, and being able to keep up-to-date with your child’s use of technology can be a challenge.